brianegan/Scaffold.ruble/Readme.md

 ## Installation

-* Navigate to your "Documents" folder
+* Navigate to your "Aptana Rubles" folder
-  * ex Windows: C:\Users\Brian\My Documents
+  * ex Windows: C:\Users\Brian\Aptana Rubles
-  * ex Mac: /Users/Brian/Documents
+  * ex Mac: /Users/Brian/Documents/Aptana Rubles
-* Navigate into, or create the directory "Aptana Rubles"
 * Extract the zip into the "Aptana Rubles" folder
 * If necessary, rename the extracted folder to "Scaffold.ruble"
 * If Aptana is open:
   * Click "Commands" > "Bundle Development" > "Update User Bundles"
+* The bundle should now show up under the "Commands" menu in Aptana!